 With an exposed ceiling, especially one like ours that has many pipes, wires, nooks and crannies, it’s best to spray the paint to get a good even finish.
 I can’t even imagine how long it would have taken with a brush, but it only took about 2 hours with our trusty paint sprayer.

-We used Sherwin Williams Tricorn Black, and we called and ordered a 5 gallon bucket since it’s a large space.
+We used Sherwin Williams Tricorn Black, in a matte finish, and we called and ordered a 5 gallon bucket since it’s a large space.
 They did contactless pickup and just put it in our trunk for us—so easy!

 Plus, I knew after getting drywall up and walls painted that I’d have to do touchups anyway.